-Given that SARS-CoV-2 is a new enveloped virus and has only just emerged, trophon2 has not been tested directly against SARS-CoV-2.
+Given that SARS-CoV-2 is a new enveloped virus and has only just emerged, trophon2 devices have not been tested directly against SARS-CoV-2.

-trophon2 is the global standard in ultrasound reprocessing.
+trophon2 technology is the global standard in ultrasound reprocessing.

 With over 24,000 trophon devices in major healthcare institutions, hospitals and clinics across the world, every day more than over 70,000 patients are protected from the risk of cross contamination because their probe has been decontaminated using trophon.

-A trophon2 representative an help you ensure your patients are protected against the spread of SARS-CoV-2
+A trophon2 device representative an help you ensure your patients are protected against the spread of SARS-CoV-2

-Click here to arrange a call back from a trophon2 representative
+Click here to arrange a call back from a trophon2 device representative

 1. CDC 2008.
 Guideline for Disinfection and Sterilization in Healthcare Facilities